“Let food be thy medicine, and medicine be thy food.”

 Supplement doses must be fairly high to have these desired effects.
 The amount of allicin needed is equivalent to about four cloves of garlic per day.

 Bottom Line: High doses of garlic appear to improve blood pressure of those with known high blood pressure (hypertension).
 In some instances, supplementation can be as effective as regular medications.

 5. Garlic Improves Cholesterol Levels, Which May Lower The Risk of Heart Disease

 Bottom Line: Garlic supplementation seems to reduce total and LDL cholesterol, particularly in those who have high cholesterol.
 HDL cholesterol and triglycerides do not seem to be affected.

 6. Garlic Contains Antioxidants That May Help Prevent Alzheimer’s Disease and Dementia

-Oxidative damage from free radicals contributes to the ageing process.
+Oxidative damage from free radicals contributes to the aging process.

 Garlic contains antioxidants that support the body’s protective mechanisms against oxidative damage (16) .

 Bottom Line: Garlic contains antioxidants that protect against cell damage and ageing.
 It may reduce the risk of Alzheimer’s disease and dementia.